lfscanning/scaffold/docs/config.md

 When scaffold is run from the command line, it will load in `config.json`; process the requested actions; and output a revised `config.json` file with the updated status details.
 It will also store a backup copy of the prior `config.json` file in the `backup/` subdirectory for that month, in case there are any errors that result in an invalid `config.json` file being outputted.

+In addition to the `config.json` file, a `finding-[project].yaml` file is needed to generate the HTML report.
+Details on the file format are below.

+An optional `matches-[project].json` file provideing information on bulk matches for fossology.
+See the details below.

 There are also some other configuration files containing secrets that should be stored in the user's home directory.
 These are also detailed below.

 ## Configuration